DPZero: Private Fine-Tuning of Language Models without Backpropagation: Introduction

-Besides the computational challenge, empricial studies \citep{carlini2021extracting, lukas2023analyzing, sun2023does} have highlighted the risk of LLMs inadvertently revealing sensitive information from their training datasets.
-For instance, \citet{carlini2021extracting} exploited vulnerabilities in GPT-2 to disclose hundreds of verbatim text samples used during the model's training.
+On the other hand, empirical studies have highlighted the risk of LLMs inadvertently revealing sensitive information from their fine-tuning datasets \cite{mireshghallah2022memorization, zeng2023exploring, mattern2023membership, lukas2023analyzing}.
 Such privacy concerns are pronounced especially when users opt to fine-tune LLMs on datasets of their own.
 Notably, the expectation that machine learning models should not compromise the confidentiality of their contributing entities is codified into legal frameworks \citep{voigt2017eu}.
-The most widely accepted mathematical framework for ensuring privacy in machine learning is the notion of differential privacy \citep{dwork2006calibrating}, which, with high probability, prevents attackers from identifying participating entities through model outputs \citep{shokri2017membership}.
-Consequently, the development of methods that fine-tunes LLMs under differential privacy has attracted considerable attention \citep{li2022large, yu2022differentially, he2023exploring, du2023dp, tang2023privacy}; however, most of these efforts focused on first-order algorithms.
+Differential privacy (DP) \citep{dwork2006calibrating} is a widely accepted mathematical framework for ensuring privacy by preventing attackers from identifying participating entities \citep{shokri2017membership}.
+Consequently, the development of methods that fine-tune LLMs under differential privacy is of pressing necessity \citep{li2022large, yu2022differentially, he2023exploring, bu2023differentially, du2023dp}; however, most efforts so far have focused on first-order algorithms.

-Motivated by the interplay of the memory constraints and privacy concerns in fine-tuning LLMs, we investigate zeroth-order methods that guarantee differential privacy for solving the following stochastic optimization problem:
+Motivated by the memory-hungry nature and privacy concerns in fine-tuning LLMs, we investigate zeroth-order methods that guarantee differential privacy for solving the following stochastic optimization problem: